 “The remote Raetihi Lodge is accessible by water taxi and occupies a beautiful spot on Kenepuru Sound, on the eastern coast of South Island.
 Guests will love walking the Queen Charlotte Track, with beautiful waterfront views along the way, and Hanmer Springs, where they can soak in the thermal pools.”

 “I’m excited to branch out from the Isle of Skye and experience a rich variety of Scotland’s landscapes: lakes, moorland, mountains, woodlands, and the coast–of course stopping at charming villages along the way.
-This itinerary gives us the opportunity to walk portions of the famous West Highland Way and stay in historic inns.
-Guests will love their time in the five-star Cameron House on the ‘bonny banks’ of Loch Lomond and relaxing in historic Fonab Castle Hotel.”
+This itinerary gives us the opportunity to walk portions of the famous West Highland Way and stay in historic inns.”